 Catherine LoMonico; Board of Trustees member

 Paula, a professor at Skidmore College and Principal of Whirlaway Marketing, serves as board member and chair of the Development Committee.

 Jesse Schwartz; Board of Trustees member

-Mary Taber; Board of Trustees Member, Chair of Governance Committee
+Mary Taber; Board of Trustees Member, Chair of Strategic Planning Committee

 Mary, in her third year on the board, serves as Chair of Governance.
 She is a parent of a 6th grader and a 1st grader at the school.
 She earned an AB from Vassar College, a Master’s in Public and Private Management (with a focus on nonprofits) from Yale University, and a Ph.D. in Labor and Industrial Relations from the University of Illinois.
 Mary teaches at Skidmore Collge and provides statistical consultation to area businesses.
 She is committed to supporting the Saratoga Independent School not only for the benefit of her children, but because she believes in the importance of educational models where children are encouraged and expected to think critically, take responsibility, and be individuals.

 Ayshea Wild; Board of Trustees Member, Chair of Governance Committee